 - 1 tsp red pepper flakes

-- ¼ tsp onion powder
+- 1 tsp dried onion flakes

 INSTRUCTIONS

 - Carefully combine all the ingredients.
-If desired, lightly crush the dried rosemary before combining to avoid having whole needles in the foods you use this blend in.Depending on your culinary needs, you can also add the optional ingredients to make an all-purpose Italian seasoning blend.
+If desired, lightly crush the dried rosemary before combining to avoid having whole needles in the foods you use this blend in.Depending on your culinary needs, you can also add the optional ingredients to make an all-purpose cooking Italian seasoning blend.

 - Use immediately or store in an airtight container in a cool, dry pantry.
 The shelf life will depend on the age of the spices and herbs used.